Opinion | Stephen Miller’s shadow war against the Biden agenda, explained

 The Trumpists claim this is due to Biden signaling changes to Trump policies — which is supposedly proving a draw to migrants who now think they can get in — again proving Trump right.

 Some of the increase is due to Biden allowing migrants to have due process, but after being trapped in Mexico due to Trump’s policies.
-But that’s a good thing, since those victims of Trump’s policies … deserve due process and humane treatment.
+That’s a good thing, since those victims of Trump’s policies … deserve due process and humane treatment.

 Trumpists will claim this supposed Biden permissiveness is drawing more migrants relative to last year to make the trek.
 But Wendy Young, the president of Kids in Need of Defense, told me it’s far more complex than this.